 As the saying goes, you learn from your mistakes, but mistakes are the last thing you want when you are traveling.
-Last-minute flights, extra costs or cancelled trips are all things that are best avoided.
+Last-minute flights, extra costs, or canceled trips are all things that are best avoided.
 But when it comes to avoiding common mistakes, it’s better to learn from somebody else’s bitter experience.

-Here is a list of top 10 travel mistakes:
+Here is a list of the top 10 travel mistakes:

 1. An overdue passport.

 Before leaving abroad you should check your passport and its validity.
 When the period of validity expires, a new passport should be obtained.

 2. The long queue near the luggage carousel is par for the course on every traveler’s trip.

 But experienced tourists consider carry-on luggage a more reasonable choice to avoid queues near the carousels.

 3. Getting engaged in disputes with airport security.

 Conflicts with officers will hardly assist you in reaching your destination.
 Learn from the experience of supermodel Naomi Campbell, a supermodel, who insulted security representatives in the Heathrow Airport.
 It led to her being arrested on suspicion of assaulting a police officer at the airport’s Terminal 5.

 Your rest may be postponed if you get stuck in an airport waiting for a transfer to another plane.
 Sometimes such a stopover lasts for more than eight hours, so it’s better to check the duration of a stopover before buying tickets.
 Otherwise, a few extra hundred dollars may prevent you from being bored in a waiting room by flying directly to your destination.